-Capehart Scatchard's Public Finance Group is part of the Business and Tax Department.
-Members of the Public Finance Group have issued opinions as bond counsel to various state and local governmental entities and have served as underwriter's counsel or trustee's counsel on a wide range of public finance transactions throughout New Jersey and Pennsylvania.
-The Firm is nationally recognized as bond counsel and is listed in The Bond Buyers Municipal Marketplace Directory (the "Red Book").
+Capehart Scatchard’s Public Finance Practice is part of the Business and Tax Department.
+Members of the Public Finance Practice have issued opinions as bond counsel to various state and local governmental entities and have served as underwriter’s counsel or trustee’s counsel on a wide range of public finance transactions throughout New Jersey and Pennsylvania.
+The Firm is nationally recognized as bond counsel and is listed in The Bond Buyers Municipal Marketplace Directory (the “Red Book”).

-Our Public Finance Group attorneys have participated in various types of public finance transactions including new money projects and refunding projects, general obligation and special obligation transactions, lease purchase transactions, pooled transactions and variable rate and multimodal transactions.
+Our Public Finance Practice attorneys have participated in various types of public finance transactions including new money projects and refunding projects, general obligation and special obligation transactions, lease purchase transactions, pooled transactions and variable rate and multimodal transactions.
 We also have participated in transactions for various types of projects including: